hjwylde/git-fmt/README.md

     ranges such as `master...`.

 Passing arguments to `git-fmt` will narrow down the operation files.
-For example, `git-fmt --operate-on-tracked src/` will format all tracked files under `src/` and
+For example, `git fmt --operate-on-tracked src/` will format all tracked files under `src/` and
-    `git-fmt --operate-on head src/` will format all files in the index under `src/`.
+    `git fmt --operate-on head src/` will format all files in the index under `src/`.

 `git-fmt` can run in two different modes, *normal* and *dry-run*.
 Normal mode (`--mode normal`) writes to (prettifies) all ugly files.